tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 ## Scoring object specific to the scoring method

+We demonstrate how to create a custom scoring object specific to a given feature selection method.

 As an example, let’s consider the ANOVA F-test filter.

 `class_score_aov` is a subclass of `class_score`.
 Any additional properties specific to the implementation can be added in the subclass.
 For example: